golioth/developer-training/website/docs/sensor-exercises/sensor-dps310.md

 };
 ```

-Two important things to not from the node above: there is no status listed which
+Two important things to note from the node above: there is no status listed which
 means the peripheral is not enabled, and the pinctrl-0 entry tells us to look
 for the `i2c1_default` node in the pinctrl.dtsi file to see how the pins are
 mapped and configured: